Tell us about your work at home position with Stella & Dot.

 After 11 years tied to a desk in the staffing world and running my Stella & Dot business alongside, I realized that I was so much more efficient with my time and happier the days when I worked from home – so I left to focus 100% on my Stella & Dot Business.
 There is something to be said for loading the dishwasher while listening to a training call and being the one to be in carpool pick up when you choose.
 I wanted to be more present for my family and working from home with Stella & Dot has allowed me to structure my working day around our schedule not the other way around.

 Are there any tips you would recommend to people who want to do the same thing?

 My best advice is to look outside the box.
-Social selling companies offer many, many opportunities for a flexible income both part time and full time and even while working a corporate career and running a family these businesses can be quite the compliment.
+Social selling companies offer many, many opportunities for a flexible income both part-time and full time and even while working a corporate career and running a family these businesses can be quite the compliment.

 If you are in a corporate environment, I believe the answer is always “no” if you don’t ask for a flexible schedule.
-Always take baby steps into this situations because it can be an adjustment for you and your company.
+Always take baby steps into these situations because it can be an adjustment for you and your company.
 I truly believe that as women, we wear so many hats in life, and having the opportunity to balance it all from the comfort of your own home in your yoga pants is magical!